PersiaML/tutorials/src/customization/index.md

 - k8s launcher: Kubernetes launcher is easy to deploy large scale training.
 - docker-compose launcher: Docker compose is the other way like `k8s` but is more lightweight.
-- honcho launcher: A Profile manager that need to build PERSIA in manually(Currently persia can build in linux, macos, windows10.).
+- honcho launcher: A Profile manager that need to build PERSIA in manually(Currently persia can build in linux, macOS, windows10.).
 It is hard for inexperienced person to install the requirement.
 But is friendly to developer to develop and debug.

 ### k8s launcher